spraakbanken/multiged-2023/README.md

 ## Publication

-You are welcome to submit a paper with your system description to the NLP4CALL workshop special track.
-All papers will be reviewed by the organizing committee. **Is this right?** AC: I think it could be 'We encourage you to...' (a little stronger), and yes we'll have to review them fairly quickly as a group effort, unlikely we'll reject any papers, but we should be clear what we expect in terms of minimum requirements for a decent paper in this context.
+We encourage you to submit a paper with your system description to the NLP4CALL workshop special track.
+All papers will be reviewed by the organizing committee. **Is this right?** AC: yes we'll have to review them fairly quickly as a group effort, unlikely we'll reject any papers, but we should be clear what we expect in terms of minimum requirements for a decent paper in this context.

 Accepted papers will be published in the workshop proceedings through NEALT Proceedings Series and double-published through the ACL anthology.